Drag and Drop table content with JavaScript

 As I mentioned, onMouseDown is defined on the elements you want to drag.
 Elements beneath the dragged object will not be able to catch onMouseOver event.
 Why?
 Because you are dragging object and that object only can catch the onMouseOver event.

-So, to detect destination table cells, script calculates all table cell coordinates (with scroll page offset) and store them to arrays.
-Arrays are searched inside onMouseMove handler and after left mouse button is released, object will drop to the current (highlighted) table cell.
+So, to detect destination table cells, script calculates all cell coordinates (with scroll page offset) and store them to the array.
+Array is searched inside onMouseMove handler and after left mouse button is released, DIV will drop to the current (highlighted) table cell.

 Happy dragging and dropping!